ypohranychnyy/dcs/README.md

 * WaitForCondition is also a reusable function taken separately.
 * Screenshots are take on every failure and rewritten in case of the following failures

+_For future improvements_:

+Enums could be used instead of string for testing all drop-down options in location and department filters.

+Separate check can be done for the amount and list of countries in Our Location section with the scrolling of the whole list.
+(There seems to ba a bug: when scrolling all the way to the right - empty slots are displayed)

+Thread sleep were used stabilise tests due to some elements loading takes a while

 **API Testing**